Jhedi7/The-Kai-walker/Project-worksheet.md

 ## Issues and Resolutions
  Use this section to list of all major issues encountered and their resolution.

+ the collision function was a pain.
+All of the first few iterations were flawed in some way or another.

+ Multiple blown stack console errors.

 #### SAMPLE.....
 **ERROR**: app.js:34 Uncaught SyntaxError: Unexpected identifier